Best Diving Spots in Europe

 In that spirit, here we’re sharing our tips on the five of the best diving spots in Europe.

-You can get a 24 hour fix of marine life by taking part in group dives organized by the Tethys research station on the Gulf of Corinth.
+You can get a 24 hour fix of marine life by taking part in group dives in the Gulf of Corinth.
 During the day you’ll see a variety of dolphins, as well as loggerhead turtles and monk seals.
 At night, you’ll spot cuttlefish, conger eels and octopi.

 3) Swim with orcas in Norway